|Front Range K9 Academy / 6729 W. 44th Ave. / Wheat Ridge, CO / 80033 /// firstname.lastname@example.org /// (720) 839-1102

 Q: How much will this cost?

-A: While it's impossible to estimate cost until we meet your dog, we have services from $40 to $250/session.
-Our goal is to find the
+A: While it's impossible to estimate cost until we meet your dog, we have services from $55 to $250/session.
+Our goal is to find the service that

-course.
-They do not offer specialized behavior modification methods.
-Imagine paying good money and then your dog is more
+not offer specialized behavior modification methods.
+Imagine paying good money and then your dog is more aggressive, destructive, obnoxious,

 Training a few skills without a good foundation doesn't give reliable, predictable results!